drepo-eth/site/content/drepo/intro/securing-supply-chain/index.md

 It holds and serves software artifacts to anyone in the world, no exceptions.
 Likewise, anyone can add new software without approval of an administrator.
 It is a system that is reliable in terms of the service it provides.
+It cannot be censored or modified by individuals, companies, or governments.

 Decentralized systems can provides these properties.
 We propose a software repository that is built upon modern decentralized technologies and mindsets.
 It is driven and secured by its user community and cannot be compromised.
+_Cryptographic truth_ and _immutable code_ replace the need for trusted parties
+who have to uphold the rules of the system.
 A dezentralized repository (__dRepo__) provides security along the whole supply chain, from software development over software distribution to software execution.